davletovb/neva/ROBUSTNESS_GAPS.md

 - [x] Add durable failure records and replay control (PR #60).
 - [x] Tool-call guardrails (PR #61).
 - [x] Validated tool argument schemas (PR #62).
-- [x] Add dependency-enabled FAISS CI/coverage for the implementation on main; PR #53 remains separately deferred.
+- [x] Add dependency-enabled FAISS CI/coverage for the implementation on main; PR #73 supersedes the overlapping coverage/test portions of deferred PR #53.
 - [x] Close deterministic optional-integration, scheduler lifecycle/fairness, and transport/SDK coverage gaps (PR #73).

 The abandoned circuit-breaker test and previous gap document are preserved in the named git stash `circuit-breaker TDD test + gap doc`; that obsolete test was not applied to the new branch.